kenngibbs/ReactDjang_WikiProject/README.md

 SUCCESSFUL CREATION OF REQUIRED MODELS MANDATORY FOR ANY POINTS FOR THIS SECTION
 * Each Wiki entry should support a required 'Post Title', 'Post Text', 'created date/time', 'last updated date/time', along with an *optional* 'Post Image'. *NOTE:* The image should be stored in a model instance (i.e. no external URLs)

 * Each Wiki entry should also *optionally* support 0 to n 'Related Information' items each of which represent related information.
-Each post line item should also support a required 'Item Title', 'Item Text', 'created date/time', 'last updated date/time', along with an *optional* 'Item Image'. *NOTE:* The image should be stored in a model instance (i.e. no external URLs)
+Each post line item should also support a required 'Item Title', 'Item Text', 'created date/time', 'last updated date/time', along with an *optional* 'Item Image'. *NOTE:* The image should be stored as an ImageField in a model instance (i.e. no external URLs)

-* Authors and all Wiki Entries and related items can be administered from your web app, this includes a signup page for new Authors (5 pts)
+* Authors and all Wiki Entries and related items can be administered from your web app, this includes a signup page for new Authors (**5  pts**)

-* Your application depends on the built-in Django Admin for some portion of your database maintenance (3 pts)
+* Your application depends on the built-in Django Admin for some portion of your database maintenance (**3 pts**)

-* You application depends on the built-in Django Admin for all  of your database maintenance (1 pts)
+* You application depends on the built-in Django Admin for all  of your database maintenance (**1 pts**)

 ### EXAMPLE SCREENS FOR INSPIRATION: